-Ben: I meet people and their view of the world is they’ve come up with a brilliant idea.
+Ben (Alliance Software, CEO & Founder): I meet people and their view of the world is they’ve come up with a brilliant idea.
 Their idea is incredible.
 What should happen is someone should pay them a really good wage to sit for twelve months and turn that idea into a business.
 I’ve heard that but I’ve never seen it.
 I’ve never seen an investor investing in a tech startup who has said, yes, that is a brilliant idea and I’m going to pay you to turn that into a business.
 Have you ever seen that?
 Or is it really the case for the people in the room, you’ve got to get your business up and running before people are really going to take you seriously?

 There is the business that is going to change the world.
 If it becomes successful, it will make a massive impact and it will be global.
-You’re playing with low odds of success and incredibly massive pay out opportunities.
+You’re playing with low odds of success and incredibly massive pay-out opportunities.
 There are a couple in the room who have businesses that are exactly that.
-They are what I call the Goldilocks businesses.
-They may never attract funding but there are people who are in this room today and they have invested in the realm of $100,000 to $200,000 and they have built processes in a very particular niche market that solve a particular piece of pain for very particular customers.

-They will probably never get more than 500 to 1000 customers.
+Then there are what I call the Goldilocks businesses.
+They may never attract funding, but there are people who are in this room today and they have invested in the realm of $100,000 to $200,000 and they have built some processes that in a very particular niche market solve a particular piece of pain for a particular group of customers.

-But their 500 to 1000 customers will pay them $2,000, $3,000, $5,000 per year and I have seen some of these people go through incredible challenges in their world.
-They have this very profitable business that makes them many hundreds of thousands of dollars because they picked it at the level where no one was going to go after that market.
-They sold that market and they really have been able to stitch it up.
+They will probably never get above 500 to 1000 customers, but their 500 to 1000 customers will pay them $2,000, $3,000, $5,000 per year.
+And I have seen some of these people go through incredible challenges in their world, but have this very profitable business that makes them many hundreds of thousands of dollars because they picked it at the level where no one was going to go after that market.
+They sold to that market and they really have been able to stitch it up.

 I think it is an important thing to think about from a strategic perspective when investing in a tech startup.
 I look at it now and I like Goldilocks businesses.
 They’re small enough that I can put enough money behind them to make them work and they’re going to succeed.
-They’re probably never going to get to make the business at this level.
-They are unlike our next speaker who can very much make it to that level.
+They’re probably never going to get to make the business at this level, unlike our next speaker who can very much make it to that level.

 As you can see, there are many factors that make for a solid investment.
 Every startup is unique.
 The people involved, the early success and milestones achieved before raising capital are all signs to watch for.
 But, sometimes it is about seeing the benefit of a niche instead of huge margins or unlimited growth.
 Becoming an informed backer can mean solid returns even in small startups which are on the right path.